 - Free business coaching with Fundaba via the FNB app

-FNB does offer more business bank account for those who eventually want to scale up from the First Business Zero Account
+FNB does offer more business bank accounts for those who eventually want to scale up from the First Business Zero Account

 Global One Account – Capitec